CalestialAshley35/FlexPass/README.md

 - **Save Passwords**: Save your generated passwords locally using the browser's `localStorage`.
 - **View Saved Passwords**: See a list of your saved passwords directly in the app.

+## 📱 PassDB
+PassDB is an Powerful Libary for Stpring Passwords and Download as .passdatabase Click button "Try PassDB" to try it and Type command `#passdb connect` to Connect PassDB Tye `#savedb password:<password>` to Save an Password to the Database Type `#passwords` to See all Passwords Created
+Type `#download passdb` to Download ot as .passdatabase
 ## 🤖 Live Demo

 You can try the FlexPass Password Generator live at: